Star Trek Prodigy (PRO) Season 1

 Commentary

 We already learned a lot about Gwyn and Dal, albeit only bit by bit, whereas it was a mystery so far how the other crew members (all of whom are Alpha Quadrant species) ended up on Tars Lamora.
 "Preludes" is an all-in-one backstory episode that satisfies our curiosity in this regard.
 What's more, it also explains how the Vau N'Akat got their hands on the USS Protostar and how they eventually lost control of the ship.
-I appreciate very much how Prodigy slows down after five action-loaded episodes in a row.
-"Preludes" is not among the most exciting episodes of the series, but it is the most revealing and perhaps the most rewarding so far.
-Maybe this is all a bit formulaic in the way everyone has a heartbreaking origin story and feels compelled to tell it.
-But I really like how it all comes together, despite a few new plausibility issues.
+I appreciate how Prodigy slows down after five action-loaded episodes in a row.
+"Preludes" is not among the most exciting episodes of the series, but it is revealing and rewarding.
+Maybe it is all a bit too formulaic in the way everyone has a heartbreaking origin story and feels compelled to tell it.
+But I like how it all comes together, despite a few new plausibility issues.

 Not all of the various origin stories are equally compelling.
 The way it is shown, it is rather whimsical than tragic how "The Monster" Rok-Tahk and "Jankom Pog can fix it" try to escape from their miserable lives and eventually end up as prisoners.
 Although this is an animated kids' show that strives to maintain a level of comedy despite all hardships, perhaps it could have been a chance to remain serious for more than just a moment.
 The slapstick scenes in both stories are only mildly funny anyway.
 Zero's backstory works better for me, although or just because they are a non-corporeal lifeform that wouldn't talk in their natural form.
 No one in this recount speaks a word, and still we get the whole tragedy of Zero being ripped away from the fellow Medusans.